xogroup/toki/README.md

 Everybody is riding the hype around **Microservices Architecture**, which makes sense until you realize you end up with several microservices that need to be coordinated to fulfil your business requirements.

-Enter __toki__ and it's ecosystem of modules/plugins which was born on the aforementioned necessity
+Enter __toki__ and it's ecosystem of modules/plugins which was born on the aforementioned necessity.

+### Key Features

+- __Configuration based__, bring your own modules implemeting your own business logic, install them, add them to the configuration an watch do their thing.

+- __Web servers__, by using the different __toki-bride__ implementations you can use your favorite web server and integrate __toki__ into it.

 ## Installation

 ```
 npm install toki
 ```